 Apostle Islands Wisconsin, USA Travel Guide

-This means that for most visitors, having a personal vehicle or rental car is the most practical and efficient way to navigate the mainland and travel between Bayfield, Washburn, and Ashland.
+This means that for most visitors, having a personal vehicle or rental car is the most useful and efficient way to navigate the mainland and travel between Bayfield, Washburn, and Ashland.
 Access to the Apostle Islands National Lakeshore islands (excluding Madeline Island) relies entirely on tour boats, private water taxis, or personal/rented kayaks/boats.

 Bayfield is small and walkable.
 Madeline Island's village of La Pointe is also walkable for shops and the museum.